Skip to main content

 • etc.

-SSH commonly suffers from having a single widely shared key protecting a large fleet of machines.
-Vault applies the dynamic secret approach and generates a unique client credential on demand.
-Vault can either generate One-Time-Passwords (OTP), dynamic RSA keys, or act as a signing authority and use a public key approach.
-Using Dynamic Secrets means we don’t have to be concerned about them having the shared PEM when a developer or operator leaves the organization.
-It also gives us a better break glass procedure should these credentials leak, as the credentials are localized to an individual resource reducing the attack vector, and the credentials are also issued with a time to live, meaning that Vault will automatically revoke them after a predetermined duration.
-In addition to this, by leveraging Vault Auth and Dynamic Secrets, you also gain full access logs directly tieing a SSH session to an individual user.
+Using dynamic secrets means we don’t have to be concerned when a developer or operator leaves the organization because things like PEMs won't be shared and will be easily revokable.
+It also gives us a better break glass procedure should these credentials leak, as the credentials are localized to an individual resource, reducing the attack vector, and the credentials are also issued with a time-to-live (TTL), meaning that Vault will automatically revoke them after a predetermined duration.
+In addition to this, by leveraging Vault auth and dynamic secrets, you also gain full access logs directly tieing a SSH session to an individual user.

 Generating certificates is often so time-consuming and complex that very long-lived certificates are preferred to avoid the overhead.
 This means certificates valid for years are floating around in plaintext and without any practical means of implementing revocation.
 This poses a large security risk, as a compromise of a certificate may grant long term access with no simple mitigations.
-Vault applies a dynamic secret approach and acts as a signing intermediary to generate short lived certificates.
+Vault applies a dynamic secret approach and acts as a signing intermediary to generate short-lived certificates.
 Some Vault users have certificates that are valid for less than an hour!

 • Leaky Applications.
 Dynamic secrets minimize the impact of leaky applications by ensuring credentials are ephemeral.
 This reduces the risk of credentials that are logged to disk or otherwise exposed because they will be rotated automatically.